thanos-io/thanos/docs/components/query-frontend.md

                                  range request; beyond this, the downstream
                                  error is returned.
       --query-range.max-split-interval=0
-                                 Split query range bellow this interval in query-range.horizontal-shards.
+                                 Split query range below this interval in query-range.horizontal-shards.
 Queries with a
                                  range longer than this value will be split in multiple requests of this length.